jasssonpet/jasssonpet.github.com/source/_posts/generating-typescript-declarations-in-nativescript-for-javascript-coffeescript-code-completion.md

 There are some [known issues](https://github.com/NativeScript/ios-runtime/issues/282) with generating TypeScript declarations for now, but if you find any new bugs in the generated TypeScript declarations we will be glad to fix them if you [report them on GitHub](https://github.com/NativeScript/ios-runtime/issues/new).

-**UPDATE:** You can also use the [Babel](https://www.npmjs.com/package/nativescript-dev-babel), [CoffeeScript](https://www.npmjs.com/package/nativescript-dev-coffeescript) and [TypeScript](https://www.npmjs.com/package/nativescript-dev-typescript) NativeScript CLI plugins to ease the configuration of the the transpilers in your NativeScript project.
+**UPDATE 1:** You can also use the [Babel](https://www.npmjs.com/package/nativescript-dev-babel), [CoffeeScript](https://www.npmjs.com/package/nativescript-dev-coffeescript) and [TypeScript](https://www.npmjs.com/package/nativescript-dev-typescript) NativeScript CLI plugins to ease the configuration of the the transpilers in your NativeScript project.

+**UPDATE 2:** JSDoc comments for native APIs are now implemented - [#37](https://github.com/NativeScript/ios-metadata-generator/pull/37).